inria-UFF/VRPSolverEasy/docs/Demos/HFVRP.rst

                                var_cost_dist=data.vehicle_var_costs[i]
                                )

-In this demos, each type of vehicle is characterized by its capacity, its fixed cost and its variable cost.
+In this demo, each type of vehicle is characterized by its capacity, its fixed cost, and its variable cost.

 Add depot and customers
 ^^^^^^^^^^^^^^^^^^^^^^^^^